 The learning goals of the thesis process include developing the student’s ability to search for and access information from different sources, critically analyse and select the information most relevant for the particular purpose, solve problems, draw conclusions, build a logical argument, analyse and develop work practices, and communicate clearly both orally and in writing.
 The thesis process gives the student opportunities to deepen his/her special expertise and to create contacts with professionals working in the field of interest.

 A more detailed description of the thesis process, including instructions about the form and structure of the written report, is provided in the Quality Manual Compass, Section titled Thesis.
 The forms which have to be filled in at different stages of the process can be found from the same chapter.
 It would also be useful to study the Thesis Report Guide and the Thesis Template.
+In addition, the Style Guide for Tampere Universities includes plenty of useful information.

 Some degree programmes at TAMK run courses and workshops dealing with the thesis process for their own students.